sengaya/aws-micro-cli/README.md

 Pull requests are welcome.
 The unit tests are written with https://github.com/bats-core/bats-core.
 Make use of the excellent tool `shellcheck` (https://www.shellcheck.net/).
 Run with `shellcheck -x -a aws-micro`.

 ## License

 Copyright 2020 Thilo Uttendorfer

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.